Pseudomode expansion of many-body correlation functions

 where, for the moment, $a_n=0$.
 The coupled Heisenberg equation can be conveniently written in matrix form as

-where $O_t=\|O^n_t\|_{n=0,1,2,\dots}$ is a column vector constructed of Heisenberg operators $O^n_t$ and $O=\|O^n\|_{n=1,2,\dots}$ is a column vector constructed of Schr\"odinger operators $O^n$
+where $O_t=\|O^n_t\|_{n=0,1,2,\dots}$ is a column vector constructed of Heisenberg operators $O^n_t$ and $O=\|O^n\|_{n=0,1,2,\dots}$ is a column vector constructed of Schr\"odinger operators $O^n$.

-In practice, one can calculate explicitly only a finite number $\nmax$ of Lanczos coefficients.
+In practice, one can explicitly compute only a finite number $\nmax$ of Lanczos coefficients.
 The rest of the coefficients should be extrapolated.
-The extrapolation is facilitated by the universal operator growth hypothesis~\cite{Parker_2019} which states that in a generic quantum many-body system $b_n$ scales linearly with $n$ at large $n$ (with a logarithmic correction for one-dimensional systems).
-This asymptotic behavior has been confirmed in various many-body models \cite{Parker_2019,Noh_2021,Uskov_Lychkovskiy_2024_Quantum,de2024stochastic}.
+The extrapolation is facilitated by the universal operator growth hypothesis~\cite{Parker_2019} (see also a precursor work in \cite{Liu_1990_Infinite-temperature,Zobov_2006_Second,Elsayed_2014_Signatures}) which states that in a generic quantum many-body system $b_n$ scales linearly with $n$ at large $n$ (with a logarithmic correction for one-dimensional systems).
+This asymptotic behavior has been confirmed in various many-body models \cite{Parker_2019,Noh_2021,Heveling_2022_Numerically,Wang_2024_Diffusion,Uskov_Lychkovskiy_2024_Quantum,De_2024_Stochastic,Loizeau_2024_Quantum}.
+For our approach to be successful, one needs to compute a number of Lanczos coefficients large enough that the asymptotic behavior predicted by the UOGH can be identified.
+The latter requirement can be fulfilled with the help of the state-of-the-art computer codes \cite{Parker_2019,Noh_2021,Heveling_2022_Numerically,Wang_2024_Diffusion,Uskov_Lychkovskiy_2024_Quantum,De_2024_Stochastic,Loizeau_2024_Quantum}, with a clear promise for further improvement.

-After substituting the extrapolated Lanczos coefficients to eq. \eqref{L}, one can solve coupled Heisenberg equations \eqref{Heisenberg equations}.
-This approach allows one to address quantum many-body dynamics on timescales that considerably exceed the straightforward short-time Taylor expansion.
-Still, this timescale (which depends on the model and on $\nmax$) is necessarily finite: for larger times the result strongly depends on the details of extrapolation and thus is unreliable \cite{Uskov_Lychkovskiy_2024_Quantum,thomas2023comparing}.
-This limitation is removed by the pseudomode expansion, as discussed in what follows.

-{\it Pseudomode expansion.}~ A well-known strategy to improve an approximate solution of a dynamical equation is to add an artificial dissipation and then to consider the limit of the vanishing dissipation strength \cite{mattuck1992guide,Rakovszky_2022_Dissipation-assisted,White_2023_Effective}.
-We implement this idea by introducing diagonal terms
+{\it Pseudomode expansion.}~ A well-known strategy to improve an approximate solution of a dynamical equation is to add an artificial dissipation and then to consider the limit of the vanishing dissipation strength \cite{Prosen_2002_Ruelle,Prosen_2007_Chaos,Rakovszky_2022_Dissipation-assisted,White_2023_Effective,Yi-Thomas_2024_Comparing,Kuo_2024_Energy, Mori_2024_Liouvillian-gap}.
+We implement this general idea by introducing diagonal terms

 in the evolution superoperator \eqref{L}, where $\gamma>0$ is the dissipation strength.